Jacqueline Thomas Books

 My interests lie in the physical and natural sciences, both historical and contemporary.
 I am also fascinated by explorers and adventurers who have added to our knowledge of science and related subjects.

-My more recent books are about botanical subjects; I have just completed Nature under Siege, highlighting a few of the rare and beautiful plants and trees threatened by the effects of climate change and Man’s exploitation of the natural world.
-Plant Hunters – Explorers and Adventurers completed in 2019, was inspired by early explorers who travelled the world in search of new plant species.
+My more recent books are about botanical subjects; Nature under Siege, highlights a few of the rare and beautiful plants and trees threatened by the effects of climate change and Man’s exploitation of the natural world.
+Plant Hunters – Explorers and Adventurers was inspired by early explorers who travelled the world in search of new plant species.

 all books are made in limited editions (maximum 10) digitally printed, stitched and hand-bound with screen-printed or digitally printed covers.